jonathanlandGit/Projects_Cloud/README.md

 Project 1

--Sets up an MPI environment over AWS EC2 (NOTE: the script file to do so has been added, and the MPI code has been modified in some places from the original source code).
+-Sets up an MPI environment over AWS EC2 (NOTE: the script file has been added, and the MPI code has been modified in some places from the original source code).

 -Runs an example MPI program via Linux environment.